 Vienna has a fair few sightseeing bus tours to tempt visitors.
-One such tour, however, also takes you places no bus should really go, thanks to the technological magic of virtual reality.
+One, however, takes you places no bus should really go, thanks to the magic of virtual reality.
 Here’s my review of the Future Bus tour…

 - Travel into the past